-Today there are more than 3,000 students enrolled in Central Maine Community College courses.
-In addition, an estimated 2,000 area residents participate each year in conferences, courses and programs offered through the Corporate and Community Services Division of the College.
+Today there are approximately 3,000 students enrolled in Central Maine Community College courses.
+In addition, many area residents participate each year in conferences, courses and programs offered through the Corporate and Community Services Division of the College.
 The students are served by approximately 150 faculty and staff members.
 Each year approximately 500 students graduate; most of them receive associate degrees, while others earn certificates.